chrisknox97/pewlett_hackard_analysis/README.md

 ### Mentorship Elgibility

 Faced with a high rate of impending retirements, Pewlett-Hackard must ensure that its future employees can maintain the same level of productivity throughout its upcoming transition period.

-As such, Pewlett-Hackard's ``.CSV`` files for ``Employees``, ``Department of Employees`` and ``Titles`` were combined to create a single Table from which we could analyze potential mentorships.
+As such, Pewlett-Hackard's ``.CSV`` files for ``Employees``, ``Department of Employees`` and ``Titles`` were combined to create a single table from which we could analyze potential mentorships.
 The results of this analysis are as follows:

-* Pewlett-Hackard has only 1,549 potential mentees while it is potentially losing 25 times that in both its ``Senior Engineer`` and ``Senior Staff`` Departments.
+* Pewlett-Hackard has only 1,549 potential mentees while it is potentially losing 25 times that in both its ``Senior Engineer`` and ``Senior Staff`` Departments alone.

 * Pewlett Hackard's greatest batch of potential mentees is in its ``Staff`` Department (436) with the ``Engineering`` Department having 291 potential mentees; both drastically below necessary replacemnt levels.